INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 Varying model complexity for these different families of model explores different underfit and overfit behavior.

-In general forcing a model towards a simpler fit is called "regularization".
+In general, forcing a model towards a simpler fit is called "regularization".
 In scikit-learn, and in machine learning in general, almost every model comes with a specific regularization strategy.
-Part of machine-learning practice is about understanding the inductive biases and the regularization strategy to choose the right model.
+Part of machine-learning practice is to understand the inductive biases and the regularization strategy to choose the right model.
 We will cover this later, as we explore various models.